-Neustar does not knowingly collect information from children under 16, and we do not create marketing segments or knowingly enable advertising targeted to children under 18.
+Neustar does not knowingly collect information from children under 16, and we do not knowingly create marketing segments or knowingly enable advertising targeted to children under 18.

-We update this policy from time to time but at least on an annual basis.
+We update this Statement from time to time but at least on an annual basis.
 We will revise the "Updated" date appearing at the beginning of this Privacy Statement to indicate the date of the latest update.
 We will post all updates on this page and, if they are significant (also known as material updates), we will provide more prominent notice on this site prior to the updates becoming effective and indicate at the top of this statement when it was most recently updated.
 Updates we determine to be material will become effective 30 days after posting.

 Please visit here to learn more.

-Information for residents of EEA, UK and Switzerland
+Information for Residents of EEA, UK, and Switzerland

 Neustar honors confirmation, access, correction, objection, and erasure rights of Data Subjects under the EU's General Data Protection Regulation (GDPR).
 If you are resident in the European Economic Area (EEA), please access the Neustar Choice Portal link in the Privacy Choices page on our website using an IP Address in the EEA to access our Privacy Choices portal.
 If you are an EEA resident but unable to access the portal from an IP Address in Europe, please contact us at firstname.lastname@example.org to initiate a manual process.

-Information for Brazil residents
+Information for Brazil Residents

 Neustar honors access; confirmation; correction; anonymization, blocking or deletion; portability; information; and revocation rights of data subjects under Brazil’s Lei Geral de Proteção de Dados Pessoais (LGPD).
 If you are resident in Brazil, please access the Neustar Choice Portal link in the Privacy Choices page on our website using an IP Address in Brazil to access our Privacy Choices portal.
 If you are a Brazil resident but unable to access the portal from an IP Address in Brazil, please contact us at email@example.com to initiate a manual process.